Here's everything you want to know (Does it hurt? What's the cost?) about medical-grade beauty procedures and prescriptions.

 6 of 8

-Unlike a laser that precisely pinpoints unwanted pigment, this broadband light covers larger areas of skin and, depending on the light used, can dull the appearance of brown and red spots, reduce pore size, minimize wrinkles, and kill acne-causing bacteria.
+Unlike a laser that precisely pinpoints unwanted pigment, this broadband light covers larger areas of skin and, depending on the light used, can dull the appearance of brown and red spots, reduce pore size, minimize wrinkles, reduce redness, and kill acne-causing bacteria.
 The number of sessions needed varies depending on the skin issue, but on average, about three are recommended with four weeks between each treatment.

 8 of 8